kumar9249/MarketingCampaign/README.md

-The project is related to business & marketing sector and the dataset was released by Maven Analytics as part of a challenge.
+Problem Statement: A company had previously conducted few marketing campaigns in order to promote their brand.
+During these campaigns, the details and past purchase history of the customer was recorded.
+Now, the company wants to use this data to see how the customers responded to their offer for a product or service to maximize the profit from the upcoming campaigns.
-I’ve performed a quality check on the data looking for any kind of inconsistency like null/incorrect values & outliers.
-Then built a Power BI report to analyze various factors such as customer demographics, product sales, campaign response and channel performance in order to answer different business-related questions.
+Solution: I’ve performed a quality check on the data looking for any kind of inconsistencies like Missing or Incorrect values & Outliers.
+Then built a Power BI report to analyze various factors such as Customer Demographics, Product Sales, Campaign Response and Channel Performance in order to answer different business-related questions.